absqueued/awesome/README.md

 - [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
 - [arc42/arc42.org-site](https://github.com/arc42/arc42.org-site) - (jekyll-based) website for arc42.org - the template for communicating software architectures.
 - [fastbootstrap/atlassian-design-for-bootstrap](https://github.com/fastbootstrap/atlassian-design-for-bootstrap) - A beautiful Bootstrap 5 theme with Atlassian Design.
+- [jessepollak/card](https://github.com/jessepollak/card) - :credit_card: make your credit card form better in one line of code

 ## Shell